ita-social-projects/StreetCode_Client/README.md

    ```
    choco install mkcert
    ```
-2. Create a `cert` folder in the root directory of your project.
+2. Create a `cert` folder in the root directory of cloned project.
 3. Navigate to the `cert` folder in your console.
 4. Run the following commands to generate SSL certificates:
 ```